CiviCooP/be.aivl.streetimport/README.md

 * if any error occurred in the process, the data will still be imported if possible but an activity of the type 'Import Error' will be created with the flagged problem, assigned to the error handling employee specified in the settings (see section Import Settings)

 Once the complete file is processed, the file will be moved to a folder specified in the settings.
+If the import of the file fails, the file will be moved to a folder specified in the settings.

 ## INSTALLATION ##
 You can install the extension by downloading a zip file from GitHub or by pulling, fetching or cloning the repository.
 You can then use the CiviCRM manage extensions menu option to install the extension.